IRNAS/GoodEnoughCNC-PlasmaCutter/Q&A.md

 3) Laser: cutting various materials, subject to laser power.
 We have no laser cutters in our offer at the moment.

 **3. Can I cut or engrave MDF with the laser or plasma?
-The thickest MDF is 18 mm, can your Laser cut it at thoroughly in single pass at that depth?**
+The thickest MDF is 18 mm, can your laser cut it at thoroughly in single pass at that depth?**

 MDF you can cut only with a mill, laser cutting it may produce hazardous vapors.
 You can buy a number of different milling bits for different applications.
 The spindle we offer uses ER11 collets, meaning it can fit bits with shaft ranging from 1-7 mm.